SWOT Analysis: A Beginner’s Guide to a Company's Health Check-up

 How do you know if a business is truly healthy?

-In this quick breakdown, Reginald introduces the SWOT analysis — a simple yet powerful diagnostic tool to assess a company's health before you invest time (or money) into deeper research.
+In this quick breakdown, Reginald introduces the SWOT analysis — a simple yet powerful diagnostic tool to assess a company's health before you spend more time on deeper research.

 The SWOT Cheat Sheet